desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 As observed in [@!RFC7344], these dependencies often result in a manual process that is susceptible to mistakes and/or errors.
-In addition, due to the annoyance factor of the process, involved parties may avoid the process of getting a DS record set published in the first place.
+In addition, due to the annoyance factor of the process, involved parties may avoid the process of getting a DS record set (RRset) published in the first place.

 To alleviate these problems, automated provisioning of DS records has been specified in ([@!RFC8078]).